scalacenter/scalafix/docs/developers/tutorial.md

 The top of the file contains `.scalafix.conf` configuration that is passed to rules when they're loaded.

-If we run `tests/test` we get an error like this
+If we run `tests / test` we get an error like this

 ```scala
 ===========> Unreported <===========